Last updated on: 8/9/2022 | Author: ProCon.org

 Con 1

-Golf does not require enough physical exertion to meet the definition of sport.
+Golf does not require enough physical exertion from golfers to meet the definitions of sport or athlete.

-Burning 360 calories per hour playing golf without a cart or caddie is far less than the number of calories burned per hour in competitive sports: 900 in soccer, and 727 in football, basketball, and tennis.
+Burning 360 calories per hour playing golf without a cart or caddie is far less than the number of calories athletes burn per hour in more vigorous sports: 900 in soccer and 727 in football, basketball, and tennis.
 [9] [29]

-Nearly half of the maximum calories burned while playing golf are from walking the course and carrying the clubs, but the US Supreme Court ruled that walking is not an essential aspect of golf.
-In PGA Tour v.
+Moreover, nearly half of the maximum calories burned while playing golf are from walking the course and carrying the clubs, and the U.S. Supreme Court ruled that walking is not an essential aspect of golf.
+In PGA Tour, Inc. v.
 Martin (2001), the justices ruled 7-2 that the pro tour had to allow a golfer with a disability to use a golf cart because it would not “fundamentally alter the nature” of the activity.
-Using a cart while playing golf reduces the number of calories burned by 42% percent (from 721 to 411 for nine holes).
+Using a cart while playing golf reduces the number of calories burned even further, by 42% percent (from 721 to 411 for nine holes).
 [4] [9]

 Professional golfers are sometimes overweight, old, or out of shape, and their caddies carry the equipment for them.
 There is no running, jumping, or cardiovascular activity in golf.
-Many pro golfers smoked while playing (Ben Hogan, Arnold Palmer, Fuzzy Zoeller) or smoked and drank while playing (John Daly).
-If an activity does not make you break a sweat, or if it can be done while drinking and smoking, then it is not a sport.
+Many pro golfers smoked while playing (Ben Hogan, Arnold Palmer, Fuzzy Zoeller) or both smoked and drank while playing (John Daly).
+If an activity does not make you break a sweat, or if it can be done while drinking and smoking, then it is not a sport and the player is not an athlete.
 [73]

-Golf was ranked 51 out of 60 activities by a panel of sports scientists, athletes, and journalists assembled by ESPN.
-They ranked the athletic difficulty of 60 activities based on ten categories such as endurance, agility, and strength.
-The panel determined that the level of athleticism in golf ranked lower than ping pong and just ahead of roller skating.
+When ESPN ranked the athletic difficulty of 60 activities in 2004 based on ten categories such as endurance, agility, and strength, it ranked golf 51, lower than ping-pong and just ahead of roller skating.
 [31]

-Golf is simply good exercise and does not require enough physical exertion to be a sport.
-For elderly male golfers, an 18-hole game is moderate to high intensity, however the game requires only moderate exercise for middle-aged men and is low intensity for young men.
-Regardless of age, all golfers perceived their exercise as weak to moderate.
-A far cry from the sweat dripping off of athletes like basketball players.
+Golf is certainly competitive, and it requires skill, but it is simply good exercise and does not require enough physical exertion to be a sport.
+For elderly male golfers, an 18-hole game is moderate to high intensity; however, the game requires only moderate exercise for middle-aged men and is low intensity for young men.
+Regardless of age, all golfers perceived their exercise as weak to moderate, which is a far cry from the sweat dripping off the faces of basketball and football players.
 [81]

 Read More